mesfinmaru/mesfinmaru/README.md

 ---

 ### What I’m Learning
 - HTML, CSS, and JavaScript basics
+- Creating small web projects and sharing them here
 - C# Programming
-- Creating small web projects and sharing them here
+- Also we'll do some project by using C#

 ---